Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes: Properties of a piecewise Raviart-Thomas space on the cut cells

-In this section, we provide some properties of this space in relation with the immersed one, in particular we construct and bound specific shape functions which will be used in Section \ref{sec:eff} to decompose $\sigma_h-K\nabla_hu_h$.
+In this section, we provide some properties of this space in relation to the immersed one, in particular, we construct and bound specific shape functions which will be used in Section \ref{sec:eff} to decompose $\sigma_h-K\nabla_hu_h$.